 You’ve really got to make the most of the new host boost - you only get one chance!

 They boosted me.
 I searched on a different computer and browser–different user, a friend–and it was consistently at the top for two weeks.
 I was very surprised…Not sure if it still says “New”.
 Haven’t done a search for a week or so.

-EDIT: I’m in Boulder CO and there are lots of “new” properties, I just did a search.
+EDIT: I’m somewhere on earth, and there are lots of “new” properties, I just did a search.
 I am on IB and in second place after over 3 wks of posting listing.
 No clue how it works.
 I’ve had 9 bookings and 7 reviews, all 5 star.
 Unsure if the latter helps in rankings or not.
 I’m not on “new” anymore either.

 There probably simply aren’t any new hosts in the smaller Oregon communities I searched.

 I am not on IB, but considering it.
 The average price for a similar listing is around $85 this time of year.
 I’ve lowered my price to $65 since I’m new.
 Airbnb suggests $52 and IB.
 Is that hurting my listing position?
 Still no boost for my new listing.
 It’s been almost 48 hours.

 Would love to see your property listing, yecatsr.

 Please don’t underprice yourself!
 The chances are that guests will get a better deal with you, even if you’re not cheaper.
 As a new host, you’ll be eager to please and not in the least jaded like people who have been hosting for a long time.